Organica-Ai-Solutions/SmartPorfolioWeb/backend/README.md

 ## Deployment

-The backend is configured for deployment on Render.com using Docker.
+The backend can be deployed to various cloud platforms:

 ### Environment Variables